informational Systems & Educational Technology

 Distance Education Courses

 The School delivers many of our courses to a distance over the internet.
-To participate, students will use Adobe Connect on an internet-connected computer for the video/ presentations and will be required to connect by phone for audio.
+To participate, students will use Adobe Connect using a web camera on an internet-connected computer for the video/ presentations and will be required to connect by phone for audio.
 NOTE: Land line is recommended for optimal audio.
 Cellular phones are not recommended as they may not provide clear connections or may incur additional charges.
 Please plan to call in for Adobe/Webinar classes following the instructions below in order to participate through our audio system.
+You will want to make sure that you have a functional web camera as well.
 This system will allow students to participate during the live class time.
+We require students to test out their AV technology connections prior to the first class and we are happy to assist in any way we can.

 If you do not use a dedicated phone line and incur trouble with a connection, OHSU SON will NOT be held liable for technology difficulties.
 School of Nursing course fees are non-refundable.